1cup(240 g) milk(can use water, but milk makes them more tender)

 Heat a griddle to a medium-low setting (about 275 degrees) in order to cook the inside of the muffin without burning the outside.

-Transfer the muffins, one at a time, to the heated griddle (dry- do not grease for even browning) and cook for about 4 minutes on one side.
-Flip the muffins, flatten slightly with the back of the spatula, and cook for another 3 to 4 minutes on the other side until both sides are nicely browned.*
+Transfer the muffins, one at a time, to the heated griddle or pan (do not grease for even browning) and cook for about 4-5 minutes on one side.
+Flip the muffins, flatten slightly with the back of the spatula, and cook for another 4-5 minutes on the other side until both sides are nicely browned.**

 Cool on a rack.
 Store for a couple days in an airtight container or freeze for longer storage.

 The recipe will make 12 to 13 muffins, depending on the thickness.*White whole wheat, whole wheat pastry flour, spelt or half regular whole wheat + half all purpose have all worked well.
 Using all regular whole wheat tends to make a denser muffin.**If muffins are browned enough, but still don't seem cooked through, you can put them in a 350 degree oven for 5 to 10 minutes, though I've never needed to if cooked on medium-low.
 Note: the sides will look a bit doughy initially, but will firm up as they cool.